TheNivas/LearningScala/23_Collections_TupleOptions_and_Iterator.md

 option1: Option[Int] = None

 ```

-When option is defined as Int i.e. `option1` it is able to changed to NOne ,<br>
+When option is defined as Int i.e. `option1` it is able to changed to NOne,
 but if we define it without Int i.e. `option2` it is not changing to none..
-Why??
+Why??,
-<br> bcz it is defined as some by default and when we try to change that it's still some,<br>
+ bcz it is defined as some by default and when we try to change that it's still some,
 so we can change value from to some(a) to some(b) but can't change it to none.

 ```scala

 scala> //if defined directly

 scala> val option2 = Some(10)
 val option2: Some[Int] = Some(10)